OmegaTymbJIep/jsonrpc-proxy/README.md

 ## Features

 - Route JSON-RPC requests to different backends based on method name
+- Intelligent routing of batch requests to appropriate backends
 - YAML-based configuration
 - Fallback to default URL for undefined methods
 - Transparent proxy that preserves headers and status codes